KIT-HYD/geostatistics_lecture/exercises/kriging/README.md

 # Kriging

-In this last exercise we will focus Kriging interpolation.
+In this last exercise we will focus on Kriging interpolation.
 In the kriging folder, you will find a `kriging.m` function.
-It basically works just like the `inverse_distance.m` function of the first exercerise.
+It basically works just like the `inverse_distance.m` function of the first exercise.
 Only a few function arguments changed.
 The `kriging.m` function will create the interpolation grid and apply another function, `ordinary_krige.m` to each of the grid cells, just like the IDW implementation.
-This way, it would be possible to to call the different IDW variants and the kriging from within the same function.
+This way, it is possible to call the different IDW variants and the kriging from within the same function.

 **Note:** This exercise is extensive.
 Solve tasks 1 - 5 and choose **one** of the